panoply/liquify/packages/parser/readme.md

 # @liquify/liquid-parser

-An incremental parser for the Liquid Templating Language written in JavaScript and is used by the [Liquify IDE](#) text editor plugin to construct a workable AST in documents that contain Liquid syntax.
+An incremental parser/scanner for the Liquid Templating Language.
+Written in JavaScript and used by the [Liquify IDE](#) text editor plugin to construct a workable Abstract Syntax Tree.
 The parser is used in combination with the [Node LSP](#) (Language Server Protocol) implementation.

+- Performant.
+Supports incremental updates on the AST.
+- Lightweight.
+Tips the scales at 10kb.
+- Simple.
+Pass in a string, get back the AST.
+- Waterproof.
+No leaks, heavily tested.
+Really though, [see here](#)
+- Fast.
+Can processes 10k lines in 12ms and 0.5ms on each length of 2 change

-> This parser is used to construct an AST, not perform actions on parsed code.
-Please use [liquidjs](#) by [Harttle](#) for engine support in JavaScript.
+> **IMPORTANT** This parser is used to construct an AST, not perform actions on parsed code.
+Use [liquidjs](#) by [Harttle](#) for Liquid engine support in JavaScript, and consider supporting that project.

 ## Why?

-In order to facilitate modern IDE capabilties when working with the Liquid Templating Language in text editors like vscode, sublime, atom etc. The parser provides a detailed representation of Liquid syntax contained in documents.
+Facilitating modern IDE capabilties when working with the Liquid Templating Language in text editors required a performant parser to construct a detailed representation of Liquid syntax contained in documents.

 ## Install